mattmalcher/Healthcare-Data-Processing/Readme.md

 Collect the Excel healthcare data spreadsheets which you wish to produce a summary sheet for and put them in the `/Input` folder.
 Make sure that there are no other files in this folder.

+Note that files in subdirectories are ignored by the tool.
+There are three example datasets in the n

 Each time the tool is run, it re-scans all of the files in `/Input` so if you take a file out of the folder or delete it then it will no longer appear in the summary sheet.

 ## Step 2 - Run the Tool

-Once all your files are in place, to run the tool, double click on the `SummariseData` shortcut.
+Once all your files are in place, to run the tool, double click on the `HealthcareTool` shortcut.

 You should see a black window pop up, which will show the files which the tool is processing.